-[2] This section of the decision reproduces the substantive paragraphs of the Agreed Statement of Facts concerning the grievor, which read as follows:
+[2] This section of the decision reproduces in its entirety the substantive paragraphs of the Agreed Statement of Facts concerning the grievor, which read as follows:

-The collective agreement that applies in File No. 566-02-2229 (R. Walker) is the agreement signed between the Treasury Board and The Public Service Alliance of Canada for the Technical Services Group, which expired 21 June 2007.
-(Exhibit 2)
+The collective agreement that applies [File No. 566-02-2122] is the agreement signed between the Treasury Board and The Public Service Alliance of Canada for the Operational Services Group, which expired 4 August 2007 (Exhibit 34)).

-It is noted that the Collective Agreement takes precedence over a Policy.
-The collective agreement recognizes the Employer's right to schedule vacation leave subject to specified criteria as set out in 38.05 a), b), c) and d).
-It also recognizes the right of the Employee to carry over vacation leave credits in accordance with Article 38.08.
+The collective agreement takes precedence over a Policy.
+The collective agreement recognizes the Employer's right to schedule vacation leave subject to specified criteria as set out in 35.05 i), ii), iii), and iv).
+It also recognizes the right of the Employee to carry over vacation leave credits in accordance with Article 35.11.
 To assist in applying the provisions of the collective agreement, the Employer has developed policies: